 My Inspiration and Becoming a Qualified Physiotherapist

 I am a chartered physiotherapist who has been running my own private practices in medical centres in Co.
-Mayo for over 18 years.
+Mayo for over 20 years.
 My interest in physiotherapy was sparked at the age of 15 whilst receiving sports treatment for a running injury before an All-Ireland race.
 Destiny brought me to University College Dublin and I qualified as a physiotherapist with an honours degree in 1997.
-I have worked in acute hospital structures in Ireland and Australia briefly for 20 years and rotated through many areas of physiotherapy including: orthopaedics, neurology, paediatrics, surgery/ICU, respiratory and outpatients.
+I have worked in acute hospital structures in Ireland (and Australia briefly) for more than 20 years and rotated through many areas of physiotherapy including: orthopaedics, neurology, paediatrics, surgery/ICU, respiratory and outpatients.

 Sports and Exercise Medicine and Influence of Travels